yaqwsx/bcthesis/preliminaries.md

 \llvm \cite{llvmweb} is a compiler infrastructure.
 This infrastructure features tools for optimization and code generation that are independent of programming language and platform.
 This is achieved by definition of a custom intermediate representation -- \llvm IR (also called \llvm bit-code).
+This representation is suitable for software verification tools as it can be easily interpreted and precisely reflects semantics of input value.

 So-called compiler front-ends translate the input programming language (C/C++, Haskell, etc.) in the simplest possible way to \llvm IR.
 All further optimizations are performed on top of \llvm IR -- each optimization is written as \llvm to \llvm transformation and thus optimization may be applied in arbitrary order, even multiple times.
 So-called back-ends performs the last step of compilation -- the translation of \llvm IR to native code for a given platform.

 \llvm IR is a static-single-assignment-based low level language similar to common assembly.
 It can be represented in three ways: a human-readable form